Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 The last step is to configure your indices life cycle.
 This is based on your indices names.
-When you configured Logstash, we asked you to configure your index with the following name `sc-apps-%{+YYYY.MM.dd}`.
 Create a file named `log-clean.yml`.
 This configuration parses the indices names stored in Elasticsearch and removes the ones that are too old.